 As Jim walked back to the village and reflected on his experience, he realized that when the people of Malawi contracted Malaria, they don’t have a near death experience – they die.
 Why?
 Extreme poverty.
 The people of Misomali could not afford the cost of hospital care or urgent medical treatment.
 He felt strongly that education was the first step out of extreme poverty and that finishing the school in Misomali was just the beginning.

-When he returned to the U.S., he knew he had to build programs that would engage urban youth in a more profound way.
-But he didn’t feel qualified to develop programming for inner-city kids because he came from a small town in Michigan, so he moved into a half-boarded up brownstone in Harlem.
+When he returned to the U.S., he knew he had to build programs that would engage youth in a more profound way.
+But he didn’t feel qualified to develop programming for American youth because he came from a small town in Michigan, so he moved into a half-boarded up brownstone in Harlem.
 Jim spent three years living in what the New York Times called the worst drug trafficking neighborhood in the city.
-There he learned that urban youth don’t want to escape their inner-city environments; they want to transform them.
+There he learned that young people don’t want to escape their inner-city environments; they want to transform them.

 More than two decades later, buildOn’s afterschool program has transformed the lives of tens-of-thousands of youth by empowering them through service and education.
 In 2012, Jim returned to Misomali.
 Since the completion of their first school, the village has constructed four more on their own.
 Now instead of 150 kids, there are more than 1,000 kids attending school: 533 of them are girls, and four of the five chiefs from that region are women.
 The prominence of girls and women in this community is a direct result of their investment in education.